ChxrlieExe33/stockflow-backend/documentation/UseCases.md

 # Orders (Client orders)

 - Save a new client order and mark all instances used for it as reserved **DONE**
+- Provide the option on order creation to take product instances "on order" as part of the sale.
 - Query orders **DONE BASIC QUERYING**
 - Update order status and/or information **DONE**
 - Delete orders (if necessary) **DONE**